travis-ci/worker/README.md

 ### Updating existing vendored dependencies

-To update and existing vendored dependency, do the following in *this directory*:
+To update an existing vendored dependency, do the following in *this directory*:

 - `gvt update name/of/dependency` e.g. `gvt update github.com/pkg/sftp`